 Friends of the Earth Europe

-Jagoda is the Director of Friends of the Earth Europe since 2017.
+Jagoda has been the Director of Friends of the Earth Europe since 2017.
 Previously, she served Friends of the Earth International as Chairperson (2012-2016), Treasurer (2007-2012), and ExCom Member (2004, 2007-2017).
 She holds degrees in Biology-Ecology (M.Sc.) and Library and Information Sciences (B.Sc.) from the University of Zagreb, Croatia and an M.Sc. in Pollution and Environmental Control from the University of Manchester, UK.
 Jagoda has been engaged with Zelena akcija/Friends of the Earth Croatia as a volunteer (1997-2000) and professionally (2000-2017), where she led a number of successful environmental advocacy campaigns (against coal and hydropower plants, GMOs, highway construction and land use change, and for nature protection and sustainable projects with local communities).
 From 2001-2007, she was President of Friends of the Earth Croatia and also led a number of regional projects in the Balkans and Turkey focused on building the capacity of environmental civil society organisations and regional networking.